hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

   character, which cannot be a dash.
   This field is only used for internal load balancing.

+* `all_ports` -
+  (Optional)
+  When the load balancing scheme is INTERNAL, this can be used to indicate that all ports should be supported on the ForwardingRule.
+  This cannot be used with the ports[] or portRange fields.
+  This cannot be used when the load balancing scheme is EXTERNAL.

 * `region` -
   (Optional)
   A reference to the region where the regional forwarding rule resides.